AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

 * Preconditions and postconditions added in Ada 2012

-  - Using the aspect syntax for :code:`Pre` and :code:`Post`
+  - Using the aspect syntax for :ada:`Pre` and :ada:`Post`
   - Already in GNAT since 2008 as pragmas

 * Language support goes much beyond contracts-as-a-library

-  - Ability to relate pre-state and post-state with attribute :code:`Old`
+  - Ability to relate pre-state and post-state with attribute :ada:`Old`
   - Fine-grain control over execution

     .. code:: ada